scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-136.md

 ---
 layout: answer
 title: "Which of the following statements is correct with regards "
-blurb: "An AWS Region is always made up of multiple Availability Zones, never just one.
-Take a look at the AWS docs for more information on Regions, Zones and"
+blurb: "<p>An AWS Region is always made up of multiple Availability Zones, never just one.</p>
+<p>Take a look at the AWS <a href="https://aws.amazon.com/about-aws/"
 quid: 136
 ---